400 Bad Request

 Takeaway

-The 400 Bad Request status code is a client error that is normally sent by the server to indicate that the client did something wrong, such as use a malformed URL in the request.
-In rare instances, the error can be server-side.
+The 400 Bad Request status code is a client error indicating the server found the request invalid.
+The most common cause is a malformed URL or incorrect request syntax.
+In rare instances, the error stems from the server side.

 See also